 “Attention on deck!”
 Dal Eton Kirek said gruffly.
 Apparently he was a party to Captain Natale’s surprise, Tattok thought, as the Starfleet and Cardassian members of the Ops crew came to attention.
 The Orion woman in question picked up a PADD from the table and started to read.
 “To Vice-Admiral Tattok, commanding officer of the Eleventh Fleet, you are requested and required by the order of Starfleet Command, to assume command of the U.S.S.
 Veritas, registry NCC-71177 as of this date.
 Signed: Admiral Alynna Necheyev, C-in-C-Starfleet.”

 Tattok’s eyes grew wider and they moved between Natale and the new ship.
 An exterior camera went for a tighter view of the Sovereign-class vessel and on the saucer section was the new ship’s name etched out before him.

 “Admiral Necheyev and the rest of Starfleet Command felt bad that you lost your ship, Admiral, and because you’re the fleet’s commanding officer, they wanted you to ride in better style.”
 This answer came from Natale who was surprised when the admiral hugged her.

-“A better deed has never been done for me,” he said, a tear sliding down the side of his face.
+“A better deed has never been done for me,” he said.
 “Thank you, Synnove.”